The Ancient Wisdom: A Brief Exploration of Greek Mythology

 who was apollo the rational

-Apollo was the son of Zeus and Leto and twin brother of Artemis (Goddess of hunting and the forest).
+Apollo was the son of Zeus and Leto and twin brother of Artemis (goddess of hunting and the forest).
 His symbols were the zither (stringed musical instrument), laurel and bow.
 He also had the same name in Roman mythology.

-He was the God of music, medical arts, sciences, intellect, and prophecy, as well as the one who pulled the chariot of the sun, escorting the burning star across the celestial vault.
+He was the god of music, medical arts, sciences, intellect, and prophecy, as well as the one who pulled the chariot of the sun, escorting the burning star across the celestial vault.
 He was also known as Phoebus, literally “resplendent” or “shining,” referring to both his beauty and his connection to the sun.

 As a god of the arts, Apollo was skilled in music and poetry, was surrounded by the Muses, and was their leader.